-Getting around in Paris is easy and relatively inexpensive on the city’s extensive and efficient public transport network of buses, trains, Metro and trams.
-With public transport covering all corners of the city, there's really no need for expats to own a car in Paris.
-It's also worth noting that driving in Paris can often be a hair-raising experience.
+Getting around in Paris is easy and budget-friendly on the city’s well-connected network of buses, trains, Metro and trams.
+With public transport reaching every corner of the city, you really don’t need to own a car in Paris.
+It’s also worth noting that driving in Paris can often be a hair-raising experience.

 Public transport in Paris

-Most of the transport network in Paris is run by government-subsidised RATP (Régie Autonome des Transports Parisiens).
+Public transport in Paris is run by government-subsidised RATP (Régie Autonome des Transports Parisiens).
 The rest of the RER and Transilien are run by the state-owned SNCF (Société Nationale des Chemins de Fer Français), whose rail network covers the whole of France.
-Using the different transport systems interchangeably is relatively easy, as tickets are usually valid across all systems.
+Using the different transport systems interchangeably is straightforward, as tickets are usually valid across all systems.

 Tickets

-For those staying in Paris for the long term, the most cost-effective way of using public transport is to get a travel card that allows unlimited travel on the Metro, RER and buses.
-These can be loaded on a weekly (Navigo Découverte) or monthly (Navigo Mensuel) basis and can be recharged at Navigo machines found in most Metro and RER stations.
-To buy a Navigo card, travellers need proof of their Parisian address and a passport photo.
+For those staying in Paris for the long term, the most cost-effective way of using public transport is to get a Navigo travel card that allows unlimited travel on the Metro, RER and buses.
+You can load it on a weekly (Navigo Semaine) or monthly (Navigo Mensuel) basis and recharge it at Navigo machines found in most Metro and RER stations.
+To buy a Navigo Découverte card (for visitors), you need a passport photo, and there’s a small fee for the card itself.

 Metro

-The lauded Paris Metro (Metropolitan) is one of the most extensive in the world, consisting of 16 lines and around 300 stations across the city.
-Metro stations are marked with a big 'M' or 'Metro' sign.
+The Paris Metro is one of the most comprehensive in the world, consisting of 16 lines and around 300 stations across the city.
+Metro stations are marked with a big ‘M’ or ‘Metro’ sign.
 Exits from stations are indicated by the white-on-blue sortie (exit) signs.

 Metro lines are identified on maps by number and colour, with the direction of travel indicated by the name of the destination terminal.
 Parisians usually refer to the line number.
-The Metro runs from 5.30am to 12.40am from Sunday to Thursday and 5.30am to 2.30am on Fridays and Saturdays.
+The Metro runs from 5.30am to 1.15am from Sunday to Thursday and until 2.15am on Fridays, Saturdays and holidays.

-Metro cars aren't air-conditioned, so they can be uncomfortably hot during the hot summer months, especially during rush hour when they are packed with commuters.
-Metro lines 1, 4 and 13 are normally the most congested during this time.
+Metro cars aren’t air-conditioned, so they can be uncomfortably hot during the summer months, especially during rush hour when they are packed with commuters.
+Metro lines 1, 4 and 13 are normally the most congested.

 RER

-The RER (Réseau Express Régional) is a network of regional trains that run through the heart of Paris into the suburbs of the city and throughout the wider Île-de-France region.
+The RER (Réseau Express Régional) is a network of regional trains that run through the heart of Paris into the city's suburbs and throughout the wider Île-de-France region.
 The RER has five lines in Paris, labelled from A to E. Different branches of these lines are labelled by number.

 The RER trains are faster than the Metro, but this is mostly because there are fewer stops along the way.
-This system runs daily from 5.30am to 1am, and links up and shares stations with the Metro in places.
+This system runs daily from approximately 5.45am to 12.30am, but service may end earlier at stations outside Paris.
+The RER links up and shares stations with the Metro in places.

 In addition to the RER system, there are many suburban train lines (Transilien) departing from the main train stations.